 CHILDREN’S ONLINE PRIVACY PROTECTION ACT

-The Site is not directed at and should not be used by children under the age of 13.
+The Site is not directed at, and should not be used by, children under the age of 13.
 We support and comply with the Children’s Online Privacy Protection Act (COPPA).
-The Arc TN does not solicit or collect personal information from children under the age of 13.
+The Arc Mid-South does not solicit or collect personal information from children under the age of 13.
 By registering for the Site and/or Services, you represent and warrant that you are over 13 years of age.

 This Notice is current as of the Effective Date set forth above.
 We may change this Notice from time to time, so please be sure to check back periodically.
 If we make any material changes in our privacy practices or in how we use your personally identifiable information, we will post a prominent notice in The Arc’s e-newsletter, and on our Site prior to implementation of the change.